 This is a great turntable and offers incredible value.
 The performance is top-notch, couple that with the reasonable price and you are looking at a winner.
-It has been designed keeping in mind the need of professional DJs so it’s built like a tank.
-However, if you are an audiophile who needs a great setup at home go for this one.
-It is likely that you won’t use some of the advanced features such as wide pitch control and reverse, but they are nice to have.
+It has been designed keeping in mind the need for professional DJs so it’s built like a tank.
+However, if you are an audiophile who needs a great setup at home goes for this one.
+Likely, you won’t use some of the advanced features such as wide pitch control and reverse, but they are nice to have.

 The Cartridge/Stylus is not included with the AT-LP2140USB

 The turntable comes with a cartridge shell but the cartridge has to be purchased separately.
 The installation is quite easy as long as you follow the instructions.
 You shouldn’t have any trouble setting up anti-skating and weight tracking.

 This turntable looks gorgeous, the black surface, metal tonearm, and strobe light lend an aesthetically pleasing look to the overall design.
 The dust cover is a bit fiddly, it doesn’t have a removable hinge, and you have to lift it off.
 Be careful while replacing the cover if the turntable is playing.
 Most DJs will probably leave the cover off while playing but it’s still a minor feature which is a bit bothersome.
 The mat it comes with is made of felt; we think that a cork mat would offer better traction.

 The AT-LP2140USB delivers full-bodied superb sound.
 There is zero distortion so the listener won’t be able to detect any flutter, hum, or wow.
 The arm can be set up easily and is a joy to use.
 Every component and part of this turntable exudes quality, even the supplied cables.